I need to make some things clear. I use the word “depression” a lot. That’s because that’s one of the focuses of this blog

 Or so I thought.

 But I think it bothered me a lot more than I realized.
-I’m sure Satan used that to trigger those bad days.
+And that’s where satan inserted his malevolence.
 Plus, I had not been sleeping well either.
 The one thing I’ve learned is that three or four days of not sleeping well is very bad for me.
-I had not put two and two together.
-I got through it but it was really scary.
+I had not put all this together so I was particularly vulnerable.
+I got through those few days but it reminded me that I’m never that far away from the pit.

 I hope this post helped you differentiate between a few bad days and a serious case of depression.
 Remember, depression is serious and won’t just go away after a few bad days.
 A low mood will.